 GambleAware seeks to ensure the overall validity and reliability of all research conducted under its auspices is of the highest quality and consistent with accepted scientific expectations.

-GambleAware has an Independent Research Review Group (formally known as the Independent Research Oversight Panel) comprised of international academic experts, who evaluate bids received for grant funding and peer review research reports.
+GambleAware has an Independent Research Review Group consists of international academic experts, who evaluate bids received for grant funding and peer review research reports.
 The reviewers assess the scientific rigour and quality of research proposals and reports.

 Group members are appointed on the basis of their knowledge and academic expertise in the areas of gambling, gambling-related harm and harm-minimisation.